 NOTE: The GUAMI includes the MNC+MCC of the serving PLMN.
 In home routed roaming, the H-SMF provides the PLMN ID of the HPLMN as Serving Node PLMN ID.
 In LBO roaming, the SMF in the VPLMN provides the PLMN ID of the serving PLMN in the VPLMN as Serving Node PLMN ID.

 Inputs, Optional: PEI (conditional, condition stated below), P-CSCF Restoration notification information, NID (e.g. if NF Type is AMF; see clause 5.18 of TS 23.501 [2]), backup AMF(s) (if NF Type is AMF), "Homogeneous Support of IMS Voice over PS Sessions" indication (if NF Type is AMF), UE SRVCC capability (if NF Type is AMF), indication that access is from ePDG (shall be sent if NF Type is SMF and PDU Session is setup via S2b), VGMLC ID (if NF type is AMF and information is available in AMF).
 Backup AMF(s) sent only once by the AMF to the UDM in its first interaction with the UDM, indication of no event exposure subscription information available (if NF Type is AMF).
-PCF ID selected for the PDN connection/PDU Session (If NF type is SMF), UE MINT support indicator, Disaster Roaming indicator indicating that Disaster Roaming service is applied.
+PCF ID selected for the PDN connection/PDU Session (If NF type is SMF), UE MINT support indicator, Disaster Roaming indicator indicating that Disaster Roaming service is applied, UE memory available for SMS indication (if NF Type is SMSF).

 Outputs, Required: Result indication.